egrath/b3view/README.md

   if your build directory is not `./build`
-* (optional) Copy your favorite public-licensed font over `./build/ClearSansRegular.tff` or to current working directory of program (unpredictable on Linux when you double-click files)
+* (optional) Copy your favorite public-licensed font over `./build/ClearSansRegular.tff` or to current working directory of program (varies on Linux when you double-click files).
+If you don't, and didn't copy the included one to the output directory, the following fonts will be tried, in the following order:
+  * C:\Windows\Fonts: calibrib.ttf, arialbd.ttf
+  * /usr/share/fonts: liberation/LiberationSans-Bold.ttf,
+    gnu-free/FreeSansBold.ttf, dejavu/DejaVuSans-Bold.ttf,
+    google-droid/DroidSans-Bold.ttf

 ## Install
 ### Windows